xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 not regard the falling barometer to be a cause of the coming storm.
 Seeing the barometer fall increases the probability of the storm, while forcing it to fall does not affect this probability.

+- **Xie**: Can we develop a logic for counterfactual judgments?

+One of the crowning achievements of the Causal Revolution has been to explain how to predict the effects of an intervention without actually enacting it.

+When the scientific question of interest involves retrospective thinking, we call on another type of expression unique to causal reasoning called a **counterfactual**.
+For example, suppose that Joe took Drug `D` and died a month later; our question of interest is whether the drug might have caused his death.
+To answer this question, we need to imagine a scenario in which Joe was about to take the drug but changed his mind.
+Would he have lived?

+As with predicting the effect of interventions (mentioned above), in many cases we can emulate human retrospective thinking with an algorithm that takes what we know about the observed world and produces an answer about the counterfactual world.
+This "algorithmization of counterfactuals" is another gem uncovered by the Causal Revolution.

+Counterfactual reasoning, which deals with what-ifs, might strike some readers as unscientific.
+Indeed, empirical observation can never confirm or refute the answers to such questions.
+Yet our minds make very reliable and reproducible judgments all the time about what might be or might have been.
+We all understand, for instance, that had the rooster been silent this morning, the sun would have risen just as well.
+This consensus stems from the fact that counterfactuals are not products of whimsy but reflect the very structure of our world model.
+Two people who share the same causal model will also share all counterfactual judgments.

+Counterfactuals are the building blocks of moral behavior as well as scientific thought.
+The ability to reflect on one's past actions and envision alternative scenarios is the basis of free will and social responsibility.
+The algorithmization of counterfactuals invites thinking machines to benefit from this ability and participate in this (until now) uniquely human way of thinking about the world.

 # CHAPTER 1 The Ladder of Causation